apollo

 Finerenone contains the active substance finerenone.
 It works by blocking the action of certain hormones (mineralocorticoids) that can damage your kidneys and heart.

-To treat your condition effectually, continue using Finerenone for as long as your doctor has prescribed it.
-Finerenone may cause high potassium level (hyperkalaemia), weakness or tiredness, feeling sick (nausea), numbness in the hands and lips, decreased pulse rate, low sodium level (hyponatraemia), tiredness, headache, confusion, muscle weakness, spasms or cramps and high uric acid level (hyperuricaemia) in some cases.
+Finerenone may cause high potassium levels, weakness, feeling sick (nausea), numbness in the hands and lips, decreased pulse rate, low sodium level, tiredness, headache, confusion, muscle weakness, spasms.
 Most of these side effects do not necessitate medical attention and will resolve gradually over time.
 If you are experiencing these side effects regularly, consult your doctor.

 If you are allergic to any components in this composition, do not take Finerenone; if in doubt, check with a healthcare expert.
 You should not use this medication while pregnant unless your doctor says it is absolutely necessary.
-You should not breastfeed if you are on this medication; it might harm your child.
-Finerenone is not recommended for children younger than 18 years old.
-Do not stop taking Finerenone on your own unless your doctor advises you to.
-Your doctor may make this decision after checking your blood.
-Inform your doctor if you have hyperkalemia (high potassium level), severe renal illness, liver illness, heart failure, or Addison's disease (when your body does not generate enough of the hormones 'cortisol' and 'aldosterone').
+Inform your doctor if you have hyperkalemia (high potassium level), severe renal illness, liver illness, heart failure, or Addison's disease (when your body does not generate enough of the hormones cortisol and aldosterone).

 Uses of Finerenone